YHKok/tp/docs/DeveloperGuide.md

    4. Test Case - Adding a Person with an Invalid Address (Failure)
       <br>`add n/Amelia Tan p/98127634 a/ r/student`
       <br>Expected:
-       - Error Message: "Addresses should be between 20 - 100 characters long and cantake any values except for special characters, and it should not be blank"
+       - Error Message: "Addresses should be between 10 - 120 characters long and can take any values except for special characters, and it should not be blank"
        - Invalid person is **not added** to EduConnect.
    5. Test Case - Adding a Duplicate Person (Failure)
       <br>`add n/Klaus Tay p/99837264 a/Cruise Centre 1 Maritime Square #02-127, 099253 r/parent`